Automattic/vip-quickstart/README.md

 * `vagrant provision` - Provisions the VM
 * `vagrant ssh` - Logs into the VM with ssh
 * `vagrant destroy` - Deletes the VM

+## Unit Testing

+VIP Quickstart comes with a checkout of the [WordPress-Tests automated testing framework](http://make.wordpress.org/core/handbook/automated-testing/).
+You can use this to run the unit tests for WordPress itself or for any plugin or theme that has phpunit tests defined.

+#### To run the WordPress unit tests

+1. CD to `/vagrant/www/wp-tests` from within the VM.
+2. Run `phpunit`

+#### To create unit tests for your plugin/theme

+1. Navigate to your theme or plugin within the VM. (eg. `/vagrant/www/wp-content/plugins/my-plugin`)
+2. Use WP CLI to the generate the plugin test files.
+Eg. `/srv/www/wp-cli/bin/wp scaffold plugin-tests my-plugin`
+3. Run `phpunit` inside your theme or plugin directory.
+4. Start building your tests within the newly created `tests` directory.

 ## Customize